 The Miniaturist by Jessie Burton

-Which were your favourite books of 2016?
+Which are your favourite books from 2016?
 Tell me in the comments!